Aleksey Vysotsky: Discographic contributions

 In 1962 Alexey Vysotsky produced the first professional-quality tape recording of his nephew, Vladimir Vysotsky, at the House of Technology of the Ministry of River Fleets of the Russian Soviet Federative Socialist Republic where he then worked.
 Vladimir Vysotsky's work from that period had not received official recognition and thus he had no contract for recording from Melodiya, the monopolist of the Soviet recording industry, so his work was unsanctioned.
 With this recording and the advent of portable tape-recorders in the Soviet Union, his music became available to the masses in the form of home-made reel-to-reel audio tape recordings.
-Together they produced the breakthrough record "For uncle"; one piece was based on an essay by Aleksey Vysotsky about two-time Hero of the Soviet Union, NM Skomorohove and was included in a later formal release as Vladimir Vysotsky's "Song of the lost pilot" (1975).
+Together they produced the breakthrough record "For uncle"; one piece was based on an essay by Aleksey Vysotsky about two-time Hero of the Soviet Union, Nikolai Skomorokhov and was included in a later formal release as Vladimir Vysotsky's "A Song about a Fallen Pilot" (Песня о погибшем лётчике, 1975).

 Family

-His son, Alexander Vysotsky (1945-1992), was a journalist, writer, and held a doctorate of philological sciences, as well as being international class in men's eight competitive rowing, winning a silver prize at the World Cup of 1970 in St. Ketrinse, Canada.
+His son, Alexander Vysotsky (1945–1992), was a journalist, writer, and held a doctorate of philological sciences, as well as being international class in men's eight competitive rowing, winning a silver prize at the World Cup of 1970 in St. Ketrinse, Canada.

 His daughter, Irena A. Vysotskaya (b.
 1953), is a children's book writer and author.

-His paternal uncle Leon Solomonovich (Leybish Shliomovich) Vysotsky (1886-1974), was a prominent Kiev chemical engineer and inventor, founding the Kiev factory «Himefir».
+His paternal uncle Leon Solomonovich (Leybish Shliomovich) Vysotsky (1886–1974), was a prominent Kiev chemical engineer and inventor, founding the Kiev factory «Himefir».

-His half brother on the maternal side was the well-known music administrator (manager) and the poet-songwriter Paul L. Leonidov (1927-1984).
+His half brother on the maternal side was the well-known music administrator (manager) and the poet-songwriter Paul L. Leonidov (1927–1984).

-His nephew Vladimir Vysotsky (1938-1980) was a poet, author, singer, as well as a theater and film actor.
+His nephew Vladimir Vysotsky (1938–1980) was a poet, author, singer, as well as a theater and film actor.
 Vladimir's wife was the French actress Marina Vlady (Marina Polyakova-Baydarova).

-His maternal grandfather, Lev Grigorievich Levin (1870-1938) was physician and health-care consultant to the Kremlin, serving as physician to leaders of the party and government, including Lenin, Molotov and Maxim Gorky.
+His maternal grandfather, Lev Grigorievich Levin (1870–1938) was physician and health-care consultant to the Kremlin, serving as physician to leaders of the party and government, including Lenin, Molotov and Maxim Gorky.
 He was shot 15 March 1938 on charges of involvement in the putative Trotsky conspiracy to eliminate prominent Soviet leaders.